Proof of counterfeiting may be all means (L615-5 CPI).

-The fact that the applicant comes to acquire his rights (eg purchase of a portfolio of patents) does not prevent him from asking for a seizure-forgery for acts prior to the acquisition of these (Paris Court of First Instance, 3rd c., 1st Sect., Interim order, December 17, 2015, RG n ° 15/12229).
+The fact that the applicant has just acquired his rights (eg purchase of a patent portfolio) does not prevent him from requesting an infringement for acts prior to the acquisition of these (Paris Court of First Instance, 3rd c., 1st Sect., Interim order, December 17, 2015, RG n ° 15/12229).

-The fact that the patent in question is the subject of a dispute concerning its ownership does not prevent the current owner from applying for an infringement seizure (Court of First Instance of Paris, 3rd ch., 1st sect., Injunction order, February 11th, 2016, RG n ° 15/15073).
+The fact that the patent in question is the subject of a dispute concerning its ownership does not prevent the current owner from requesting an infringement (Court of First Instance of Paris, 3rd ch., 1st sect., Injunction order, February 11th, 2016, RG n ° 15/15073).